jculpon/tappy-flask/README.md

 Game state gets snapshotted to a sqlite3 database named tappy.db after location updates; the status page reads the latest snapshot to create its overview.
 The schema for the database is in schema.sql, with initial team and floorplan data for the version of the game run at HOPE in hope.sql.

+A small command-line tool for simulating location updates is in tools/sim.py. python sim.py -h should give you up to date information on how to invoke it.

 History
 -------